Black Lamp (video game): Music

 In the Atari ST and Amiga versions of Black Lamp, the title screen music is a version of Elizabethan Serenade by Ronald Binge, while the in-game music is a rendition of the English folk song Greensleeves.
 In the ZX Spectrum and C64 versions, the title screen music is an original piece by Tim Follin.

 Reception

 Black Lamp was generally well received by reviewers, with many praising the game's graphics and animation.
 Main criticisms of the game were its high difficulty level, and difficult control system.

-Computer and Video Games magazine, issue 77 awarded the ST version 5/5 stating that "each screen is beautifully illustrated and populated with some really amazing creatures, all brilliantly animated".
+Computer and Video Games, issue 77 awarded the ST version 5/5 stating that "each screen is beautifully illustrated and populated with some really amazing creatures, all brilliantly animated".

-Commodore User, Aug 1988, gave the Amiga version 7/10, and described the scenery as "beautifully detailed".
+Commodore User, August 1988, gave the Amiga version 7/10, and described the scenery as "beautifully detailed".

 Zzap!64 issue 36 gave the Commodore 64 version 78/100, citing "startlingly good graphics", but "high difficulty level and awkward control".